 Dehydration severely affects concentration and your ability to function at your full capacity.
-It can be easy to overlook the importance of drinking water when on shift.
+It can be easy for agency nurses to overlook the importance of drinking water when on shift.

 Caring for patients is a pressurised environment and finding a minute to yourself to grab a quick drink can be hard to come by as an agency nurse.
 The RCN’s Healthy workplace, healthy you campaign has a number of useful resources to help ensure you stay hydrated, eat well and get enough breaks.

 Have a water bottle or jug readily available throughout your shift.
 Ensure it is regularly topped up and drink little and often.
 DO NOT wait until you are thirsty to drink.